Looking for the short answer? The best ServiceTitan alternative depends on your revenue and operational complexity:

 This is where you differentiate.
 This includes your specific logic for dispatching, crew management, estimation complexity, and subcontractor payouts.

 For businesses handling hybrid workflows that combine product sales with installation, specialized service scheduling software becomes critical.
-This is where custom-built operational layers excel over rigid SaaS platforms.
+This is where a purpose-built operational layer outperforms rigid SaaS platforms.

 3. The Integration Layer (Connect This)